-All our publications are limited editions and most are bilingual English/Spanish.
-They are now available at the LGTBQ+ bookshop Berkana in Madrid (c/Hortaleza 62) or from their online store: www.libreriaberkana.com
+Most of our publications are limited editions and bilingual English/Spanish.
+Here is a selection available at the LGTBQ+ bookshop Berkana in Madrid (c/Hortaleza 62) or from their online store: www.libreriaberkana.com

 The site is pretty easy to navigate (Compra is buy and Cesta is basket) but in case you have any problems they are happy to reply (in English) and can be contacted at firstname.lastname@example.org.

 The catalogue of the group exhibition we curated at the Polythecnic University of Valencia in 2022 it has now been published in a hand-bound limited edition, for more details please contact us at: email@example.com.

 The #EcoQueerPlanet catalogue is available in English and in Spanish and it includes work by: Thierry Alexandre, Agrocuir, Anne Barton de Mayor, Aitana Cerdán Campos, Toni Cordero, Mery Favaretto, Institute of Queer Ecology, William James, Martin Kámen, Salvador Mateu, Bea Millón, Azul Macas Moreno, Cristina Polop, Fran Quiroga, Marco Ranieri, Lourdes Santamaria, Chiara Sgaramella, Pilar Soto, Anna Maria Staiano, Beth Stephens & Annie Sprinkle, Samantha Sweeting, Edward Vicens Luna and Graham Bell Tornado.

 The digital version in English can be viewed here: